Puget Sound Salmon Forecasts 2023

 Final Comments and Observations

-And we can expect very similar seasons to 2022 with some small variances in a few places as WDFW and the north of falcon process gets underway.
+We can expect very similar seasons to 2022 with some small variances in a few places as WDFW and the North of Falcon process gets underway.

 The one major change to 2022, is of course that in 2023 we will have a nice run of pink salmon.